KaiYan289/RLpapersnote/README.md

 148. Transformer RL agents might have very different hyperparameters from MLP ones (e.g. critic learning rate).

+149. If you are confronting weird critic divergence, check your data; if not a single state is "terminal" (i.e. all timeout), remember to set one to terminal.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu